 Prestigious waterfront LGAs are hemmed in on all sides, have little development land available, and have a finite stock of houses.
 Buyers in these areas rely on investment income and bonuses from specialists jobs in the finance sector.
 As the stock market is still doing well, there is still an increasing amount of money available for sought-after addresses.
 As a larger pool of buyers chase a restricted number of properties, prices will increase.
 A crash in the stock market would see prices in those prestigious areas fall as existing owners try to recover from their losses, putting more houses for sale in those areas at a time when no new buyers want to invest in high-status housing.

-The median price forecasts for Greater Sydney house sales, shown on the graphs below, illustrate how assessments of property data change over time.
+The median price forecasts for Greater Sydney housing market, shown on the graphs below, illustrate how assessments of property data change over time.

 This graph is taken from the specialist Greater Sydney house sales market report on the HtAG real estate website.
 It shows how those who research median house price growth to plan cash flow can sometimes be blindsided by unexpected performance in the economy as a whole.